TheGullahanMaster/MakeMore-PyTorch/README.md

 - makemorevis.html: A JavaScript based visualizer of activations for each token

 # Credits
-lamb.py: Modified from https://github.com/cybertronai/pytorch-lamb/blob/master/pytorch_lamb/lamb.py
+lamb.py: Modified from https://github.com/cybertronai/pytorch-lamb/blob/master/pytorch_lamb/lamb.py.

-Original MakeMore script: Andrej Karpathy
+Original MakeMore script: Andrej Karpathy.

-OpenAI, Google, Anthropic: Their AI tools were used for some of these models, like the Temporal Convnet, and the optuna implemntation
+OpenAI, Google, Anthropic: Their AI tools were used for some of these models, like the Temporal Convnet, and the optuna implemntation.

-RWKV-v5: Unknown github user, will update once found
+RWKV-v5: Unknown github user, will update once found.